Monument Terminology

 Screen carving

-A very old practice of using a screen to sandblast deep, symmetrical pits into a surface; also called lace carving.
+An old technique involving the use of a screen to sandblast evenly spaced, deep indentations into a surface; also known as lace carving.

 Screen panel carving

-Forming a defined panel by setting it apart with a screened background.
+Creating a distinct panel by contrasting it with a screened background.

 Scroll

-An ornamental design that resembles a partially rolled scroll; also a term used for the inscription plate on a bronze marker.
+A decorative element resembling a rolled-up scroll, also used to describe the inscription plate on a bronze memorial marker.

 Sculpture